 To understand what motivates Millennials and how to work with and manage them, you need to consider what they value:

-- Feedback – Millennials want feedback on how they are doing.
-They want to hear it often and it does not have to be in a formal setting.
+Millennials want feedback on how they are doing.
+They want to hear it often, but it does not have to be in a formal setting.
 The annual review won’t cut it with the new workforce.

-- They want to do something that matters – Millennials have grown up with change, both good and bad, so they’re unafraid of making changes in their own lives to pursue careers that align with their desire to make a difference.
+They have grown up with change, both good and bad, so they’re unafraid of making changes in their own lives to pursue careers that align with their desire to make a difference.

 Millennials Celebrate Uniqueness